Q Who: Production

 The episode featured the third appearance of de Lancie as Q after "Encounter at Farpoint" and "Hide and Q", the latter of which had been written by Hurley under a pseudonym.
-Lycia Naff was introduced as the overeager young ensign Sonia Gomez, who was intended to be a recurring character in the same manner as Chief Miles O'Brien played by Colm Meaney (who also appeared in this episode).
+Lycia Naff was introduced as the overeager young ensign Sonya Gomez, who was intended to be a recurring character in the same manner as Chief Miles O'Brien played by Colm Meaney (who also appeared in this episode).
 However, Naff made just one more appearance as Gomez, in the following episode, although the character later appeared in the Starfleet Corps of Engineers series of novellas and, as a captain, in Star Trek: Lower Decks.

-"Q Who" went $50,000 over budget and at one point had an eighth day of shooting arranged, although this was subsequently cancelled.
+"Q Who" went $50,000 over budget and at one point had an eighth day of shooting arranged, although this was subsequently canceled.
 The overspending on this episode and "Elementary, Dear Data" resulted in the budget-saving production of the clip show "Shades of Gray".
 Director Rob Bowman was concerned with "Q Who" for a while, saying that "we didn't know day to day if we were making a stinker or a winner".